jenleap/grocery-list/README.md

     $ git clone https://github.com/jenleap/grocery-list
 ```

 First, launch the API.
-Open the solution file (.sln) in Visual Studio.
-From the Package Manager Console, run the command:
+Open the project in Visual Studio by selecting the solution file (.sln) from the GroceryAPI folder.
+Once the project is open, from the Package Manager Console, run the command:

 ```
     $ update-database